Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise

-\(\phi(m)\) quantifies the extent to which modality \(m\) contributes unique information that improves overall prediction performance.
-The larger the value of \(\phi(m)\), the greater the marginal contribution of that modality.
-This approach avoids the complex subset enumeration issue in traditional Shapley value\cite{shapley1953value} calculations, requiring only one full model and \(M\) ablated models, significantly reducing computational overhead.
+The value of $ \phi(m) $ quantifies the unique information provided by modality $ m $ and its contribution to the overall prediction performance.
+A larger $ \phi(m) $ indicates a higher marginal contribution of modality $ m $.
+This method avoids the complex subset enumeration problem in traditional Shapley value computation, requiring only the training of one full model and $ M $ ablation models, significantly reducing computational overhead.